scrapinghub/splash/docs/scripting-element-object.rst

   or ``'vector'``;
 * pad - optional, integer or ``{left, top, right, bottom}`` values of padding

 **Returns:** ``shot`` is a PNG screenshot data, as a :ref:`binary object <binary-objects>`.
 When the result is empty (e.g. if the element doesn't exist in DOM or it isn't visible) ``nil`` is returned.

 **Async:** no.

 *pad* parameter sets the padding of the resulting image.
 If it is a single integer then the padding from all sides will be equal.
 If the value of the padding is positive the resulting screenshot will be expanded by the specified amount of pixes.
-And if the value of padding is negative the resulting screenshot will be shrunk by the specified amount of pixes.
+And if the value of padding is negative the resulting screenshot will be shrunk by the specified amount of pixels.

 Example: return a padded screenshot of the element